aspose-diagram/Aspose.Diagram-Documentation/java/developer-guide/working-with-shapes/set-visio-shape-s-xform-line-and-fill-data/_index.md

 ### **Programming Sample**
 The code snippet below shows how to update a shape's XForm data.
 The code looks for a shape names process, with the shape ID 1, and sets its X and Y coordinates to 5.

-{{< gist "aspose-diagram" "92a05cb833bad6d60de2968c96b40ee4" "Examples-src-main-java-com-aspose-diagram-examples-Shapes-SetXFormdata-SetXFormdata.java" >}}
+{{< gist "aspose-diagram-gists" "a970e3b0531843f718d7f46abf12d56a" "Examples-src-main-java-com-aspose-diagram-examples-Shapes-SetXFormdata-SetXFormdata.java" >}}
 ## **Set Visio Shape's Line Data**
 Shapes can be formatted in several ways.
 This article shows how to specify a line's attributes.